suxuekun/libpyiotcloud/_developer_guide/README_rest_api_payment.md

             "data": [
                 {
                     "_id": string,
-                    "start": string,            // start timestamp if it is a record of recurring payment "end": string,              // end timestamp if it is a record of recurring payment "name": string,
+                    "start": int,               // start timestamp if it is a record of recurring payment "end": int,                 // end timestamp if it is a record of recurring payment "name": string,
                     "value": string,            // payment amount
                     "remark": string,           // description
-                    "date": string,             // payment date timestamp
+                    "date": int,                // payment date timestamp
                     "status": string,           // payment status    // not defined yet, will align to braintree transaction status
                     "receipt": string,          // receipt pdf url   // not impl yet "bt_trans_id": string       // the transaction id from braintree